nikitavoloboev/data/docs/travel/visited/germany.md

 # Germany

 Quite sad that it seems [majority of Germany government appears to be fully bought off](https://twitter.com/ViolavonCramon/status/1535621476707098624) by [Russia](russia.md).
-Not mentioning their idiotic decisions to phase out nuclear and [become fully dependent on Russian gas](https://twitter.com/micsolana/status/1538960802782228480).
+Not mentioning their unwise decisions to phase out nuclear and [become fully dependent on Russian gas](https://twitter.com/micsolana/status/1538960802782228480).

 Aside from those geopolitical failures, Germany seems like a nice place to live in if you ignore the super high taxes.
 Berlin is [one of](visited.md) my favorite cities to visit.